NUT-00: Notation, Utilization, and Terminology¶

 Bob (mint)¶

-private key of mint (one for each amount)K
+kprivate key of mint (one for each amount)Kpublic key corresponding tokC_blind signature (onB_)

 Alice (user)¶